tislam35/Atmospheric-Convection/README.md

 # Atmospheric-Convection
-Repository for my analysis and modeling on atmospheric convection
+Repository for my analysis and modeling on atmospheric convection using the Lorenz model

+For a quick overview on the project and analysis please see [my presentation](www.google.com) or for a more detailed explanation please refer to my [report](www.google.com) which explains all steps and conclusions made in this project.

+To view and test the models yourself please download the Jupyter Notebook file [here](www.google.com) and run the program locally.